28th October 2024

 Make the most of natural light

-Try to place your pet next to a window or as close to one as they’ll let you, even if it means moving furniture so that you’re able to achieve the perfect lighting.
+Try placing your pet next to a window, or as close to one as they’ll let you – even if it means moving furniture – so you can achieve the perfect lighting.

-If you’re not able to move your pet or want to capture a candid shot without disturbing them but the lighting is terrible, try and use a phone’s torch to shine at your cat or dog while taking the photo with another device.
-This won’t be as good as natural lighting, but it can help illuminate your pet!
+If you can’t move your pet, or want to capture a candid shot in poor lighting, shine your phone’s torch at them while taking a photo with another device.
+While torchlight won’t be as effective as natural lighting, it can help to illuminate your pet!

-If you don’t have a second phone or the torch isn’t strong enough you can manually change your camera’s setting to help with low light shooting.
+When there’s no second phone/camera available, or your phone’s torch isn’t strong enough, you can manually change your camera’s setting to help with low light shooting.

 Get creative and change your perspective